Discover The Hidden Tricks In Unit 4 Progress Check MCQ AP Lang Answers You’re Missing

 3. Synthesis – weaving together two or three provided sources into a coherent argument.

-If you can nail these, the real AP exam will feel a lot less intimidating Small thing, real impact..
+If you can nail these, the real AP exam will feel a lot less intimidating That's the part that actually makes a difference..

 The format in practice